lucasasouzamartins/HIST5152-Lucas/group/team-charter.md

 Do all decisions need to be unanimous, or is “majority-rules” OK?

-What other rules can you agree on to help meet our goals and expectations?
+What other rules can you agree on to help meet our goals and expectations??